LeonelKero/next-app/README.md

 # Hands on NextJs 14+

-NextJs technology is build on top of ReactJs, it is a complete framework with all the necessary tools to build a fully fled application.
+NextJs technology is builded on top of ReactJs, it is a complete framework with all the necessary tools to build a fully fled application.

 ## Technologies